markgpritchard/RenewalDiD.jl/README.md

 This project is aiming to apply difference-in-difference methodologies to changes in the reproduction ratio of infectious diseases.

-Work is currently in progress and version numbers are only used internally to track which versions are in use.
+Work is currently in progress and development version numbers are incremented only for private use to track updating between environments.